smallwat3r/secretapi/README.md

 When a secret is created:

-1. A plaintext message and passphrase are sent to the `/create` endpoint.
+1. A plaintext message is sent to the `/create` endpoint.
+2. The server generates a random, high-entropy passphrase (a UUID).
-2. A unique salt (16 bytes) is generated, and a 256-bit encryption key is derived from the passphrase using the Argon2id key derivation function.
+3. A unique salt (16 bytes) is generated, and a 256-bit encryption key is derived from the passphrase using the Argon2id key derivation function.
-3. The message is encrypted using AES-256 in Galois/Counter Mode (GCM).
+4. The message is encrypted using AES-256 in Galois/Counter Mode (GCM).
-4. The salt, nonce, and ciphertext are combined and Base64-encoded for safe storage as a single string.
+5. The salt, nonce, and ciphertext are combined and Base64-encoded for safe storage as a single string.
-5. The encoded blob is stored in Redis under a unique UUID key, with an expiry time set according to user choice.
+6. The encoded blob is stored in Redis under a unique UUID key, with an expiry time set according to user choice.
+7. The secret's ID and the generated passphrase are returned to the user.

-When someone retrieves the secret through `/read/{id}`, the same passphrase must be supplied.
+When someone retrieves the secret through `/read/{id}`, the generated passphrase must be supplied.
 The service:
 - Fetches the encrypted blob.
 - Extracts the salt and nonce.
 - Recreates the encryption key using Argon2id.
 - Decrypts the ciphertext using AES-GCM.

 If the passphrase matches, the decrypted secret is returned and deleted immediately from Redis.
 If the passphrase is wrong three times, the secret is also deleted.

+## Security Warning: Use HTTPS in Production

+When a secret is created, the server returns the generated passphrase in the response.
+To protect this passphrase from being intercepted, it is **critical** that you use this API over an **HTTPS** connection in any production or real-world environment.

+Without HTTPS, the response containing the passphrase will be sent in plaintext, allowing anyone on the network to see it and decrypt your secret.

+Always terminate TLS/SSL and serve the API over HTTPS, for example, by using a reverse proxy like Nginx or Caddy.

 ## Running SecretAPI